8 Psychological Principles to Boost Your Marketing Efforts

 Think about the last time you made a purchase.
 Did you make a totally rational decision, or did your emotions come into play?
 Maybe you felt called to a brand because of its values.
 Perhaps you were convinced by a persuasive landing page or sales pitch.
 Either way, whether you knew it or not at the time, you were likely influenced by psychological factors and principles.

-8 Must-Know Psychological Principles (and How to Employ Them)
+8 Must-Know Marketing Psychology Principles (and How to Employ Them)

 Thankfully, you don't have to be a psychologist to utilize psychological principles in marketing.
 You just have to know what they are and how to employ them.

 The scarcity effect is one of the most common psychology principles used in marketing and sales.
 It's a cognitive bias that makes people put a higher value on something scarce versus something abundantly available.

 In other words, people want something more if there's less of it.
 Some examples of scarcity marketing include:

 - Displaying low stock availability ("Only 5 left!")

 - Offering deals inside a limited timeframe ("Only available for 3 more hours!")